sestaton/archive2itunes/README.md

 I love listening to live shows on [archive.org](https://archive.org/), and one thing that I've always wanted was a simple way to add a show to my iTunes library.
 You can download a show and add it manually, but sometimes it would be nice to add a show without having to manually extract the files and open iTunes.

 That's what this script does, it takes a URL as an argument and adds that show to your iTunes library as an album.
-And, that's all it does. **This is not an API or general tool to get arbitrary formats from archive.org, and I'm in no way advocating you use MP3 or iTunes.** This is simply a way to add music to your iPod and take it with you.
+And, that's all it does. **This is not an API or general tool to get arbitrary formats from archive.org, and I'm in no way advocating you use MP3 or iTunes.** This is simply a way to add a live show to your iPod and take it with you.
 Please see the [special note](https://github.com/sestaton/archive2itunes#special-note) below about file formats and other applications.

 ## USAGE